Brevard Zoo: Expedition Africa

 Opening in 2003 as an expansion to the original zoo.
 Expedition Africa provides a dynamic set of interactive experiences that complement the resident animals.

-Expedition Africa is where the zoo provides giraffe feeding, as well as specialized “daily adventures” such as kayaking across a man-made river, and up-close encounters with certain animals like the Southern white rhinoceros and okapi.
+Expedition Africa is where the zoo provides giraffe feeding, as well as specialized “daily adventures” such as kayaking across a man-made river, and up-close encounters with certain animals like the white rhinos and okapi.

 Looping around the back end of Expedition Africa is the zoo’s miniature train ride, Cape to Cairo Express, which takes visitors on a 10-minute excursion to view animals not easily accessible from the main boardwalk; such as bongos, dromedary camels, and Ankole-Watusi cattle.

 Since they first arrived in 2020, the zoo’s bongos have successfully produced offspring to this very day; with a notable bongo birth occurring on November 12, 2024.

 On November 16, 2024, the zoo opened up an extension of their existing boardwalk and a permanent (15,150 sq. ft) habitat for their lions, who were previously housed in the Wild Florida loop.